quanshengwu/wannier_tools/README.md

 -------------------------
 WannierTools was released under GPL V3.
-If you use our code for your research, please cite it properly, like  “ The surface spectrums or Berry curvature, Wilson loop, Weyl/Dirac points, Nodal line,  Chirality et al. are calculated by the software package WannierTools~\cite{WannierTools}. "
+If you use our code for your research, please cite it properly, like  “ The surface spectrums or Berry curvature, Wilson loop, Weyl/Dirac points, Nodal line,  Chirality et al. are calculated by the software package WannierTools~\cite{Wu2017}. "

 For the surface state calculation, please also cite {Sancho1985}.